calebsander/structure-bytes/README.md

 [![Coverage Status](https://coveralls.io/repos/github/calebsander/structure-bytes/badge.svg?branch=master)](https://coveralls.io/github/calebsander/structure-bytes?branch=master)

 ## Concept
-Most data nowadays is stored in files or transfered over HTTP as either text files which can represent a wide variety of data structures (e.g. JSON or YAML) or in a format created to represent only one specific sort of data (e.g. MP3).
+A lot of data, especially data designed to be used in many different languages, is stored in files or transfered over HTTP as either text files which can represent a wide variety of data structures (e.g. JSON) or in a format created to represent only one specific sort of data (e.g. MP3).
 The idea with this project is to get the advantages of both sorts of formats.
+This project is somewhat similar to Google's [Protocol Buffers](https://developers.google.com/protocol-buffers/), but was not designed to match its functionality.
 To accomplish this, the project was designed with several principles in mind:

 - Types (user-created formats of data) are created by combining a wide variety of datatypes, both primitive and recursive.
 This allows for representations which accurately describe types (e.g. distinguishing between structs and mappings of strings to values, and numeric types, unlike JSON).
 Types are very customizable, so you can build any desired type formats.
 - Types are kept separate from values (instances of a type) because types are designed to be created once and used to store many different values.
 This allows for communications to cache the type format after the first use and only have to send the values in subsequent requests.
 - Redundancy in data storage is kept to a minimum.
 For example, in an array of structs, the field names are only specified once in the type spec rather than for each element in the array.